 This me-first mentality may start in the home.
 Some parents may inadvertently initiate the seeds of a me-first spirit.
 How so?
 Some overindulge and cater to their child’s every demand while fearing or being reluctant to dispense any kind of discipline.
 We’ve all seen this.
-Kids will have a tantrum and parents will relent and cave into their demands.
+Kids will have a tantrum and parents will relent and cave in to their demands.
 So how can we teach our children to be kind and avoid being negatively influenced by the thoughtless self-absorbed world they live in?
 There are many topics that could be covered; the list could go on forever, but let’s touch on three areas.

 Overpraising – Adulation

 Some children seem to have a sense of entitlement.
 How do they get this way?
 Some parents may feel that in order to build their children’s self-esteem they have to praise them for everything.
-If a little praise is good, more the better, right?
+If a little praise is good, the more the better, right?
 Not really.
 Many parents go overboard with saturating unearned praise upon their children, even when they did nothing commendable.
 Each deed, no matter how insignificant, is greatly admired.
 On the other hand each folly, no matter how large, is overlooked.

 These parents believed that the key to building self-confidence and self-esteem was to shut out and ignore their kid’s bad behavior and applaud everything else.
 They may erroneously believe that making their children feel good about themselves is far more important than teaching them values and ways to accomplish things that make them feel proud and accomplished.
 Some may also feel that showing any kind of disapproval will discourage their kids, but that’s not how life works.
 There is a difference between making kids feel bad about themselves as opposed to feeling bad about what they’ve done.